Skip to main content

 Drs.
 Nowak and Adebajo are building off the HIV prevention and care work of TRUST to bring cancer prevention through the IMPACT study, short for Integrated Model for the Prevention of Anal cancer using screen and Treat for HSIL.
 IMPACT will use implementation science to accelerate the rollout of a proven efficacious cancer-prevention strategy to a low-to-middle-income resource setting.
 Their long-term goals are to bring public health prevention strategies for SGM who are living longer with their HIV because of effective antiretroviral therapy but need a “trusted”-community venue to access healthcare professionals.

 In this talk, Drs.
-Nowak and Adebajo describe the TRUST cohort and key infrastructure that supported the introduction of cancer prevention.
-They provide background on the prevalence and persistence of HR-HPV for members of the cohort.
-Lastly, they describe a 1-year anal cancer screening and treatment program nested within TRUST and how that led to the development of the IMPACT study.
+Nowak and Adebajo described the TRUST cohort and key infrastructure that supported the introduction of cancer prevention.
+They provided background on the prevalence and persistence of HR-HPV for members of the cohort.
+Lastly, they described a 1-year anal cancer screening and treatment program nested within TRUST and how that led to the development of the IMPACT study.

 Technologies to Improve Early Cancer Detection in Low Resource Settings: From Idea to Field Evaluation